-Please explain how the State defines significant.:

 b.
 The languages spoken by approximately 5.00 percent or more of the potential enrollee/enrollee population.

 c.
 Other

 Please explain:

-2. cribe how oral translation services are available to all potential enrollees and enrollees, of language spoken.
+2. Please describe how oral translation services are available to all potential enrollees and enrollees, regardless of language spoken.

-and staff winterpretat s enrollment broker, MI Enrolls, has translation services available through their call center who speak Spanish and Arabic.
-The enrollee handbook must describe how to obtain oral ion services, written information in prevalent languages, and how to obtain written n alternative formats for enrollees with special needs.
+The State's enrollment broker, MI Enrolls, has translation services available through their call center and staff who speak Spanish and Arabic.
+The enrollee handbook must describe how to obtain oral interpretation services, written information in prevalent languages, and how to obtain written materials in alternative formats for enrollees with special needs.

-3. vill have a mechanism in place to help enrollees and potential enrollees understand the are program.
+3. The State will have a mechanism in place to help enrollees and potential enrollees understand the managed care program.

-Please des cribe:

-within the materials must be available in languages appropriate to the beneficiaries being served county.
-All material must be culturally and linguistically appropriate and available in formats in accordance with the Americans with Disabilities Act.
+Marketing materials must be available in languages appropriate to the beneficiaries being served within the county.
+All materials must be culturally and linguistically appropriate and available in alternative formats in accordance with the Americans with Disabilities Act.

-Section A: Program Description on

-Part IV: Program O

-B. Information to Po otential Er arollees and Enrollees (3 of 5)
+B. Information to Potential Enrollees and Enrollees (3 of 5)

-2. Details (Continued d)

 b.
-Potential l Enrollee Info ormation
+Potential Enrollee Information

-Informatio n is distribute ed to potential enrollees by:
+Information is distributed to potential enrollees by:

-2 State
+State

-(Contractor
+Contractor

+Please specify: